© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Mynydd Ty Talwyn Ancient Farms is a scheduled monument protected by Cadw under reference GM092.
 View the official record →

-Mynydd Ty Talwyn Ancient Farms is a medieval domestic settlement comprising house platforms located in Wales and designated as a scheduled ancient monument under Cadw reference SAM GM092.
+Mynydd Ty Talwyn Ancient Farms is a complex of medieval house platforms located in Wales, designated as a scheduled ancient monument under Cadw reference SAM GM092.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM092.

 Mynydd Ty Talwyn Ancient Farms dates from the medieval period, and is classified as a house platform.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Mynydd Ty Talwyn Ancient Farms is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM092.